chancharikmitra/spatial_anlys_tumor_het/README.md

 ## Accessing Data:

-You can access the entirety of the data from the following [link](https://drive.google.com/drive/folders/1jUthHBPzj2H5JSDWustMxwFJyBpZykMu?usp=sharing).
+You can access the entirety of the **human-reference** data (still working on the others) from the following [link](https://drive.google.com/drive/folders/1jUthHBPzj2H5JSDWustMxwFJyBpZykMu?usp=sharing).
 The data being used in the analysis can be broken down into a few parts:

 1. Gene Expression Data
   - The main gene expression data for each sample will be in the form of a .csv